 A client application uses the properties and methods of a query component to manipulate a SQL statement and its parameters, to specify the database to query, to prepare and unprepare queries with parameters, and to execute the query.
-A query component's methods communicates with the database server, usually through a SQL Links driver for Delphi Client/Server and Delphi Enterprise.
+A query component's methods communicates with the database server.

-To learn more about using the SQL property to write a SQL statement, see "Specifying the SQL statement to execute" on page 16-4.
-To learn more about using parameters in your SQL statements, see "Setting parameters" on page 16-7.
-To learn about preparing a query, see "Preparing a query" on page 16-13, and to learn more about executing a query, see "Executing a query" on page 16-12.
+To learn more about using the SQL property to write a SQL statement, see "Specifying the SQL statement to execute".
+To learn more about using parameters in your SQL statements, see "Setting parameters".
+To learn about preparing a query, see "Preparing a query", and to learn more about executing a query, see "Executing a query".